Home » Moving to Germany

 German Spelling Alphabet

-To help spell a word, you can usually use the NATO Phonetic Alphabet.
-In Germany unfortunately they use a different set of words.
-A is Anton
+To help spell a word, many people rely on the NATO Phonetic Alphabet.
+However, in Germany, a different system is used.
+For example, A is Anton

 Gender